-Building with Nature provides an assessment and certification service.
+Building with Nature provides an assessment and accreditation service.
 There are different levels of support available to suit your needs.

 A set of core standards are our starting point.
 These define the basic approach to green infrastructure.
 They include alignment with the local policy context and a commitment to long-term maintenance.